BenBiehl/crabby_alphabet_cypher/README.md

 `dnf install clang clang-devel clang-tools-extra libxkbcommon-devel pkg-config openssl-devel libxcb-devel gtk3-devel atk fontconfig-devel`

-Running the command will automatically open the application, or you can located the .exe in target/release/ to run the application after build.
+Running the command will automatically open the application, or you can locate the .exe in target/release/ to run the application after build.

 ### How to use